WaSorX/supermarket/README.md

 ### Patch an Existing Supplier [PATCH]

 You may patch an existing supplier by using this action.
-It takes a JSON object any containing the following properties.
+It takes a JSON object containing the following properties.
 Omitted properties will not be changed.

 + name (string) - The supplier's name.